Hex-Interactive/Hexwork/src/cooldown/README.md

 # Cooldown
-Cooldown is my personal way of managing cooldowns of any type.
-It avoids using wait or any sort of yielding to provide performant results.
-On top of that, it uses a key based system for managing individual cooldowns under the main Cooldown class.
+A module designed to manage cooldowns of any type.
+It uses a key based system for managing individual cooldowns under a given Cooldown object.
+Calculations to determine if a cooldown is active are only done when you actually need to check if a key is on a cooldown.
+Using `wait()` or yielding is avoided to provide performant results.

 ## Example